duyamn/EECS2030-AW22/cs 2030 notes.md

 ---

-The above notes were made before the first term test after the creation of the below notes.

-A version of the above existed once upon a time.
-Don't know what happened to that.
+I deleted the lecture 1 and 2 lecture notes so the above are a recreation.

 ---

-# --- Lect 3: intro to recursion ---
+# Lect 3: intro to recursion

 ## Function Calls and Stack Frames